-After melting your candy, add a small amount of EZ Thin Dipping Aid.
 EZ Thin helps you control the consistency of the candy without changing the overall finish once it sets (it will still be shiny and set properly).
-Start with a little at a time and stir in thoroughly before adding more.
+Once your candy has melted, add a little EZ Thin at a time until you reach the desired consistency.
 The amount of EZ Thin you will need will depend on how much candy you’ve melted.
 As your candy begins to look smoother and glossier, stop adding EZ Thin.

 If you don’t have EZ Thin on hand, you can also add a small amount of solid white vegetable shortening, using the same technique of starting with a small amount and adding in more as needed.

 We don’t suggest using milk, water, cream, butter or half-and-half to thin your melted candy.
 These ingredients will cause your candy to seize and render it unusable.
 Some decorators also suggest vegetable or coconut oil, however, we caution against it.
 Both of these ingredients may alter the texture of the candy, so it may not set properly.

 Can I Use EZ Thin to fix my burnt or seized candy?

 EZ Thin can be used on slightly overheated candy.
 However, once the candy is burned or scorched, it can no longer be saved.
 If your candy reaches this stage, you’re better off starting over to avoid your candy tasting burnt.